Abdel Bari Atwan: Early life and career background

 He has written four books.
 Islamic State: The Digital Caliphate was published by Saqi Books and the University of California Press in 2015.
-Atwan has also contributed chapters and essays to several academic and specialist books and journals.
-He regularly gives talks and lectures internationally, including at the Edinburgh Festival and Harvard University.
+Atwan has also contributed chapters and essays to academic and specialist books and journals.
+He gives talks and lectures internationally, including at the Edinburgh Festival and Harvard University.

 Bin Laden interview

 In 1996, Atwan interviewed Osama bin Laden.
 He had to travel through the mountains, dressed in Afghan clothing.
 He later called the experience his "most frightening trip".
 His impression of bin Laden was that he is "a phenomenon, extreme".
 Atwan stayed in the caves for two days, sleeping in primitive conditions in sub-zero temperatures.
 In his book, The Secret History of al-Qa'ida Atwan states, "I do not endorse or in any way support al-Qa'ida's agenda" and "I utterly condemn the attacks on innocent citizens in the West."